Kingsbridge branch line: A viable scheme at last

 Site of the junction for Kingsbridge at South Brent.

 Ten more years went by and a new Kingsbridge and Salcombe Railway was authorised by an act of Parliament, the Kingsbridge and Salcombe Railway Act 1882 (45 & 46 Vict. c. clx) of 24 July 1882.
 The new company purchased the rights of the earlier line for £3,500, which was to run to Ibberton Head at Salcombe.
 Capital was to be £160,000 for the 16 mi line, and working arrangements were provisionally agreed with the Great Western Railway (GWR) which had, by then, absorbed the South Devon Railway.

 Yet again enthusiastic planning was not matched by the raising of finance and, a year later, only £1,500 had been subscribed.

 Clearly, nothing could be done in the circumstances, until, on 28 October 1885, discussions took place with the GWR about it taking over the scheme.
 A figure of £8,000 was tabled, increased to £10,000, which seemed to be acceptable at first.
 However, ambiguities arose over whether land supposed to have been acquired by the old company was legally owned.
 Further meetings dragged on at Paddington until, on 21 March 1888, the purchase of the unbuilt line was finally agreed.
-That was formally confirmed on 13 June 1888.
+That was formally confirmed on 13 June 1888, and authorised by the Great Western Railway Act 1888 (51 & 52 Vict. c. cci).